 I have lived without hope for so long; I have forgotten what it tastes of.
 In my memory it tastes of an English summer in a meadow on Gatley hill; the perfume of young bodies; the drifting shapes of clouds.

-electricity.
+I am sat at the table, Omsk sat on it.
+It has gone dark.
+There is no electricity.
 I can just catch the last sheen of her shell in the light that manages through the drawn curtains.
 I am beginning to lose my faith in her.

 Twenty years ago, when they lowered the coffin into the ground, I caught her mother’s eye.
 She looked at me as if to say, you’ll be Ok!
 I couldn’t take my mind off the box and it’s shell and the cold earth surrounding it.
 All I ever needed was in there.